JennyDelaney/Portfolio_1_Project/README.md

 ### Known Bug
 #### Fix Bug
 The images on Top 5 Courses page merged and lost its gap when reduced under 950px.
 The fix was to add a new height to the course-images to give this gap.

+Images on Top 5 Courses and Newsletter page not showing in incognito.
+I confirmed the path in css and this was resolved.

 #### Unresolved
 The hamburger menu style implements when looking at it from a device screen of less than 450px however for some reason the drop-down list of items will not appear.
 Tried to figure out the bug but couldn't.